-The base weight of the Wolf Creek 890 is 2,284 pounds.
+The base weight of the Wolf Creek 890 is 2,284 pounds without the Wolf Pack package.
 The base MSRP for the Wolf Creek 890 is $25,034.
 Click here to request a free Wolf Creek brochure.

 Above: All photography in this article was provided by Northwood Manufacturing.

 When Northwood launched the Wolf Creek line in 2011, the mission was to offer lighter and more affordable non-slide truck campers.
 Has the Wolf Creek mission focus changed or expanded in nine years?